MicrosoftDocs/azure-docs/articles/iot-hub/c2d-messaging-ios.md

 ---
+title: Send cloud-to-device messages (iOS)
-title: Cloud-to-device messages with Azure IoT Hub (iOS) | Microsoft Docs
+titleSuffix: Azure IoT Hub
-description: How to send cloud-to-device messages to a device from an Azure IoT hub using the Azure IoT SDKs for iOS.
+description: How to send cloud-to-device messages from a back-end app and receive them on a device app using the Azure IoT SDKs for iOS.
 author: kgremban

+ms.author: kgremban
 ms.service: iot-hub
-services: iot-hub
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 04/19/2018
-ms.author: kgremban
 ms.custom: mqtt
 ---